csantiago-23/gas-price-prediction/README.md

 **Python | NumPy | Pandas | Matplotlib | 2026**

-An end-to-end machine learning pipeline that predicts U.S. retail gasoline prices using real weekly data from the U.S. Energy Information Administration (EIA).
-The project covers data ingestion, cleaning, feature engineering, exploratory analysis, model training from scratch, and evaluation all without high-level ML libraries like scikit-learn.
+This project is an end-to-end machine learning pipeline that predicts U.S. gas prices using real weekly data from the U.S. Energy Information Administration (EIA).

+I built this from scratch to better understand how time-series data behaves in practice — from cleaning messy real-world data to engineering features and training models without relying on high-level ML libraries like scikit-learn.

 ---